abhijit-arora/cockatiel-companion/documentation/FSD.md

     *   **(Future Version - V2.0) Public Aviary Profiles:** The concept of community profiles may be expanded into fully-visitable public "Aviaries," where users can showcase their Flock.
 This would include robust privacy settings to control what information is shared publicly versus what is kept private to the household.

 *   **5.3.
+Community Engagement & Profiles:**

+    *   **5.3.1.
+Self-Identification in Feeds:** To improve scannability, the UI will adapt when displaying a user's own content.
+        *   **"You" Labels:** Instead of their full author label, a user will see a simple "Posted by You" or "by You" label on their own posts and comments.
+        *   **Visual Highlighting:** The cards for a user's own content will have a subtle, distinct background color.

+*   **5.4.
 AI-Powered Duplicate Prevention (Q&A Forum Polish):**

     *   To maintain a clean and organized Q&A forum, an AI-powered check will be implemented.
     *   When a user finishes typing a title for a new Chirp, a semantic search will be performed in the background to find existing, similar questions.
     *   If matches are found, the user will be presented with a non-blocking dialog suggesting they view the existing answers before posting a new question.

-*   **5.4.
+*   **5.5.
 Moderation & Safety:**

-    *   **5.4.1.
+    *   **5.5.1.
 Squawk Content (Report):** All Chirps and replies will have a user-facing "Squawk" button accessible via a menu.
 Tapping this will open a dialog with a list of reasons for the alarm call (e.g., "Spam," "Harassment," "Dangerously Incorrect Advice," "Off-Topic").
-    *   **5.4.2.
+    *   **5.5.2.
 Reporting Workflow (Phase 1 - Manual Review):** Submitting a "Squawk" will create a document in a `reports` collection in Firestore.
 This document will contain the ID of the flagged content, the reason, and the reporting user's ID.
 This creates a moderation queue for manual review by an admin via the Business & Admin Tools panel.
     *   **(Future Enhancement) Automated Actions:** In a future version, a system may be implemented where a high volume or percentage of "Squawks" on a piece of content will trigger an automatic action, such as hiding the content pending moderator review.

 ---